ofdryads/medusa-fb-integration/README.md

 ## Dependencies/prerequisites:
 - Full Medusa.js app
 - Axios installed as a dependency in the Medusa project
-- Fishbowl license and server install, server URL, login credentials, Medusa app manually approved in Fishbowl
+- Fishbowl server install, server URL and login credentials, and the Medusa app that will make requests manually approved in Fishbowl

+Note: these relevant folders have simply been extricated from a much larger ecommerce monorepo, so it is not a package or plugin yet, but I plan to turn it into one

 ## API Reference